basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 - **Server:** ASUS XT8 router with WireGuard enabled via the router UI.
 - **Client:** The WireGuard iOS app with `On-Demand` rules so the tunnel flips on whenever I am off trusted Wi-Fi.
-- **DNS:** All mobile sessions resolve through my Pi-hole, so `git.nijho.lt` and internal services resolve instantly.
+- **DNS:** All mobile sessions resolve through my home DNS, so `git.nijho.lt` and internal services resolve instantly.

 This gives Blink a local-LAN address for my desktop `nixos-builder`, without hairpin NAT or double SSH jumps.